petraanembom/ExpenseWepApp/README.md

     <li> A user can be remove from a household by the Household manager </li>
     <li> A user can register without belonging to any household.
 In this case he/she can only use the personal expense feature.
 Data collection  </li>
-    <li> Collect household and personal expenses from users.
+    <li> Collect household and personal expenses from users. </li>
-Data presentation </li>
-    <il> Data will be presented to the user in two formats; summary and detailed ( The scopes of these presentation types are well specified in the design documentation) </li>
+    <li> Data presentation; data will be presented to the user in two formats; summary and detailed ( The scopes of these presentation types are well specified in the design documentation) </li>
 </ul>

 <h3> 1.4	How is data collected from the users? </h3>